 In the final scene those political and social issues that have been in the background disappear altogether.
 What we now see is a touching portrait of the consolation of companionship in the face of extreme old age.
 Daisy has come to recognise that Hoke is her best friend, and he visits her in the care home where she is spending her last days.
 He too, has had to hang up his driving gloves, so he travels by taxi.
 This is a luxury he can afford, as Boolie is still paying his wages.
 ‘Highway robbery’, comments the still combative Daisy, as he helps her eat her Thanksgiving pie.

 Driving Miss Daisy’s origins lie in a story from Alfred Uhry’s own family, and in style the play is anecdotal, episodic and, at times, a little clumsy in both structure and tone.
 Director Richard Beecham has skilfully smoothed over the cracks, and delivered a production that is both amusing and, at times, very moving.
 However, I feel more weight could have been given to the play’s few moments of real anger.
 Siân Phillips delivers a performance of star quality that exploits the defiant energy of her role to the full.
 She is feistiness personified.
 But it is Derek Griffiths’ performance as the noble, resilient Hoke that is truly outstanding.
-He is splendid. ★★★★☆ Mike Whitton 9th September 2017
+He is splendid. ★★★★☆ Mike Whitton at Bath Theatre Royal on 9th September 2017